- Healing all injuries and diseases.

 - In the Deadlands Weird West game, there is a modification to the Mad Scientist template that allows you to make an Alchemist character— these characters create the Philosopher's Stone as an everyday ingredient in even the simplest of their magical potions.
 However, its implied that there are few Alchemists compared to their more mundane steampunk counterparts, so there remains a degree of "enlightenment" to the template.
 Further, the game invokes the "cost" aspect of the trope, in that each dose of Philosopher's Stone requires the Alchemist to sacrifice a bit of blood, doing damage proportional to the amount you're trying to create.
 The game also subverts the spiritual aspect of the stone: Philosopher's Stone is created from Ghost Rock and is hence indelibly linked to the Hunting Grounds and the Manitou evil spirits.
 Further, the "enlightenment" of an Alchemist takes the form of Batshit insanity, just like with normal mad scientists.

-- In Pathfinder, the Philosopher's Stone is a minor artifact.
+- In Dungeons and Dragons, the Philosopher's Stone is a minor artifact.
 It takes the form of a small bit of black rock which can be broken open to find a small bit of quicksilver.
 This quicksilver can be used to turn large amounts of iron into silver or lead into gold, and can also be mixed with a cure potion to bring someone back to life with none of the usual level drain being resurrected causes.
-At 20th level, the alchemist base class can choose the Philosopher's Stone from one of several "grand discoveries" they can make, allowing them to make one per month.
+Its Spiritual Successor, Pathfinder, has the alchemist base class at 20th level can choose the Philosopher's Stone from one of several "grand discoveries" they can make, allowing them to make one per month.

 - In Operator's Side/Lifeline, this is what drives the whole plot of the game.